MapTrip-Navigation/Routing-Optimization/README.md

 With the result we get the array (optimizeCoords) with the optimal order and create new IWCoordinates with the projection type WGS84.
 These are then saved in an array.
 Now you can pass the array to the functions showMarker and showRoute.
 They show the new order of the markers on the map and the new calculated route.

 Note!! : We have also create a array (optimizeResult) with the optimal order but with the projection type Mercator.
-This important for the nex function to crate a FollowMe-Track from the route file.
+This important for the nex function to create a FollowMe-Track from the route file.